DmxLarchey/Hilbert-Basis-Theorem/README.md

 ramsey.v:              reworked proof that the direct product of two WQOs
                        is a WQO (for the record)

+## files with extra results related to fields and bases

+field.v:               some results about discrete fields

+find_basis.v:          some algorithms to computes bases in stringly discrete Noetherian rings
 ```

 # Description of some of the theoritical results